 - This list contains both premium programs, as well as free software that anyone can use.

-Before I start talking about the best MKV players, I think we should just make clear what an MKV file is.
-I am going to let ‘How to Geek’ as it is by far one of the best definitions out there.
+Before we start talking about the best MKV players, we think we should just make clear what an MKV file is. we aregoing to let ‘How to Geek’ as it is by far one of the best definitions out there.

 Contrary to popular belief, MKV files are not an audio or video compression format.
 MKV files are actually multimedia container formats.
 An MKV container can incorporate audio, video, and subtitles into a single file – even if those elements use different types of encoding.
 For example, you could have a MKV file that contains H.264 video and something like MP3 or AAC for audio.

 Before we go on, you may also want to make sure that your machine has all the latest video codecs.
 This will ensure that if you have any issues playing back MKV files, or any video file for that matter, at least you will know that it is not a codec issue.
 Your machine should tell you if you need any codecs.

 Or you can just go to Codec Guide and download the most suitable pack for your machine before you start.
 But you can use whatever your favourite codec site is as well, of course.

 One more thing.
 There are free MKV players and paid MKV players.
 If you are just going to watch movies or TV shows on your laptop, a free MKV player will probably do you fine.
 If you want more, then you may want to splash out on one of the paid players.
 They are not exactly a lot and you do get some smashing add-ons for the money.

 Right, now that all that has been cleared up, let’s look at the best MKV players for Windows 10 to watch your favorite videos on.

 What are the best MKV players for Windows 10?